owenthereal/testing_web_services_client_slides/_posts/2011-08-16-21-31-10-what-is-rest-web-services.markdown

 #### REST == Representational State Transfer

-1. HTTP: CRUD - post, get, put, delete
+1. HTTP: CRUD - POST, GET, PUT, DELETE
 2. resources: anything we expose to the web, e.g., a tweet
 3. identifiers: a URI uniquely identifies a web resource, e.g., http://api.twitter.com/tweets
 4. representations: a transformation or a view of a resource’s state at an instant in time, e.g., JSON